RenataRomero/Sesion19_Moviles/README.md

 You can receive a JSON with id, first name, second name and a link to an image which is the avatar.
 Once you receive it, you can display the info in an Android app.

+> Note that this are reference notes for myself so I can remember how to repeat the exercise.

+## Resources
 ###### Layouts and components needed:

 `item_user`